YouTube Affiliate Marketing: Making Money with Your Videos

 Usually the list will be small.
 Three to five items allow you to cover several products and add affiliate links to all of them while still keeping that personal experience touch.
 Any more than that and it generally goes very listicle which is great for a blog but generally does not work as well for video.

-How-to videos aren’t what most people think about when they think of affiliate marketing videos, but there are some outstanding opportunities here.
+How-to videos aren't what most people think about when they think of affiliate marketing videos, but there are some outstanding opportunities here (check out video marketing tools).
 When people are looking for step-by-step or how-to instructions, video is usually the way to go.

 Would you rather read text trying to describe what to do, or would you rather see it?